christikaes/MusicalBox/README.md

 * Register
 * Logout

-## [Part 7] Add Realtime Database
+## [Part 7] Read from Realtime Database
 Now that we have the auth all done, let's hook up our real time database!
-Create a new database service to get and set data of the musical boxes.
+Create a new database service to get data of the musical boxes.
 Specifically, we need to:
 * Get all the public music boxes
 * Get all the private music boxes for the current user

-* Update a musical box in the db
+We will display these to the Musical Box List component

+## [Part 8] Hookup input/output of box

+## [Part 9] Write to the database
+Next we want to write the game state to firebase.

+## [Part 10] Db permissions
+Make sure that only the current user can write to the db

+## [Part 11] Add Redux

+## [Part 12] Add PWA